 In 1949 Barry publish one of the classic books of the Irish War of Independence, "Guerilla Days in Ireland."
 He attended many commemorations and monument dedications around Ireland in the later years of his life (photo below), before he passed away in 1980.
 When the old veterans would get together in pubs afterwards and get to singing rebel songs after “a few jars,” Barry’s “party piece” was often "Down by the Glenside (The Bold Fenian Men)."
 He liked it, perhaps, because he felt it honored his old comrades with the line “We may have great men … but we’ll never have better.”
 It’s a line that certainly could be applied to Barry himself.
 His name should live forever in the hearts of the Irish people in the nation he fought so hard to free.

-(Left: Ned Young, one of West Cork Volunteers.
+(Right: Ned Young, one of West Cork Volunteers.
 He was the last living Kilmichael veteran, dying on Nov 13 1989)

 More on the Irish War of Independence